-Different Visual Languages of Graphic Recording: Aligning to Your Organization
+Different Styles of Graphic Recording: Aligning to Your Organization

-Every graphic recorder has a different style – some of us are highly visual, integrating lots of characters and images.
+Styles of graphic recording vary between graphic recorders – some of us are highly visual, integrating lots of characters and images.
 Others are more text-based, utilizing structured bullet points, boxes, and fonts.
-And of course there is a spectrum of visual styles in between.
+And of course there is a spectrum of styles of graphic recording in between.

 Likewise, every organization has a different “language” when it comes to articulating ideas, representing themselves, or understanding a concept.
 A financial investment firm talks about concepts and ideas differently compared to a community arts non-profit.

 It’s crucial that an organization finds the right match when sourcing a graphic recorder or graphic facilitator for an upcoming meeting.
 There are many aspects to consider, such as professionalism, style of facilitation, previous experience, to name just a few.
 But you might also consider the visual language of the graphic recorder.